 1. These industries are owned by individuals who have invested their resources into these units.

-2. Such type of industries do not hire many labours, it is mostly operated by family members.
+2. Such type of industries do not hire much labour, it is mostly operated by family members.

-3. Skills required for maintaining a cottage industry is available within particular families.
+3. Skills required for maintaining a cottage industry is often available within particular families.

 4. The amount of capital invested is very less.

 5. Production techniques are indigenous which requires labour-intensive work.